Home

 Futures Contract

-Example (WTI): Buy 2 lots WTI Crude DEC-22 at 50 USD per barrel on CME.
-One lot = 1,000 barrels, so you have 2,000 barrels.
-You are locked in at 50 USD per barrel until expiry.
-If you take physical delivery, you pay 50 × 2,000 = 100,000 USD for the oil.
-If you close the position (paper settlement) at a different market price, your gain or loss is (Market price minus 50) × 2,000.
+Buy 2 lots WTI Crude DEC-22 at 50 USD/bbl on CME.
+One lot = 1,000 barrels → 2,000 barrels.
+Locked in at 50 USD/bbl until expiry.
+Physical delivery: pay 50 × 2,000 = 100,000 USD.
+Paper settlement: gain/loss = (Market price − 50) × 2,000.

 Key formulas

-Net position value = Number of lots × Barrels per lot × Price per barrel Daily gain or loss = (Price today minus Price yesterday) × Quantity in barrels Margin balance today = Margin balance yesterday + Daily gain or loss
+Net position value = Number of lots × Barrels per lot × Price per barrel Daily gain or loss = (Price today − Price yesterday) × Quantity in barrels Margin balance today = Margin balance yesterday + Daily gain or loss

 Key features